raniejade/godot-kotlin/README.md

 Kotlin Native bindings for Godot.

 ## Status
 Use with caution, this binding is not yet ready for production use.
-All of the core Godot classes is fully accessible in Kotlin, however, some APIs are a bit clunky and require some tweaking to make it concise (in the Kotlin way).
+All of the core Godot classes are fully accessible in Kotlin, however, some APIs are a bit clunky and require some tweaking to make it concise (in the Kotlin way).

 Here are some gotchas when using this binding:
 - Kotlin Native's compile times are horribly slow, it can take almost a minute to re-compile after making a **single line** change.